interfaceinc/datadog-sdk-ios/README.md

 </p>

+# Fork Reason: AppRestrictedMode

+We needed a way to temporarily disable any upload to reduce network usage.

+In order to do that, the app can now call `AppRestrictedMode.setMode(enabled: Bool)`.

+And the `DataUploadConditions` flow will pick the value to block upload similar to when Low Power Mode is on.

 # Datadog SDK for iOS and tvOS

 > Swift and Objective-C libraries to interact with Datadog on iOS and tvOS.